 Go to the State of Alaska – Critical Infrastructure Guidance page: http://covid19.alaska.gov/unified-command/critical-infrastructure/

 I have had COVID-19 and have fully recovered.
 Am I now immune?

-(May 2020): A recovered person would not transmit the virus if they were truly recovered and no longer carrying the virus.
+A recovered person would not transmit the virus if they were truly recovered and no longer carrying the virus.
 However, there is no evidence that a person who recovered from COVID-19 would be immune from catching the virus again.
 Essentially, no one is immune from becoming infected with COVID-19 and everyone should continue to take necessary precautions, practice personal hygiene, and social distancing.